An evening of traditional and original Persian Music with

 SF Live Arts presents our Immigrant Voices series with

-Define American is the first single off Megan Keely’s forthcoming album, Bloom, recorded at Jackson’s Groove Masters in LA.
+Define American is the first single off Megan Keely’s forthcoming album, Bloom.
 With the launch of the music video, the song was picked up by Jose Antonio Vargas’s nation-wide non profit to help deepen conversations around immigration and cultural change.